The Frobenius and factor universality problems of the Kleene star of a finite set of words: Introduction

 \section{Introduction}

-Given a set of words $L$ over an alphabet $\Sigma$, the language $L^*$ (Kleene star or free monoid) contains all finite strings built by concatenating any number of words from $L$.
-In general, we can think about $L$ as a dictionary and $L^*$ as the language of all available phrases.
-One of the most basic question that one could ask is whether $L$ generates all words over the alphabet $\Sigma$ of $L$.
+Given a set of words $L$ over a finite alphabet $\Sigma$, the language $L^*$ contains all finite strings built by concatenating any number of words from $L$.
+In general, we can think of $L$ as a dictionary and $L^*$ as the language of all available phrases.
+One of the most basic questions that one could ask is whether $L$ generates all words over the alphabet $\Sigma$.
 The answer is, however, trivial, because this is the case if and only if $L$ contains all single letters $a \in \Sigma$.
-Thus, more interesting relaxed universality properties are considered.
-In this paper, we consider two famous problems of this kind and settle their complexity.
+Thus, more useful relaxed questions are considered.
+In this paper, we consider two classical such problems, settling their computational complexity and solving the related combinatorial questions.

+Let $\norm{L}_1$ denote the sum of the lengths of the words in $L$, and let $\norm{L}_\infty$ denote the maximum length of the words in $L$.
+The value $\norm{L}_1$ can be treated as the size of the input.
+Note that $\norm{L}_1$ can be exponentially larger than $\norm{L}_\infty$.
+We consider complexity and bounds in terms of both values.